 About me

-National Geographic, El Mundo, Lonely Planet, The Huffington Post, Esquire, America Online, The Epoch Times, Panorama, SuperFOTO Digital, etc. and in dozens of local media in Spain.
+My work has been published in national and international media such as National Geographic, El Mundo, Lonely Planet, The Huffington Post, Esquire, America Online, The Epoch Times, Panorama, SuperFOTO Digital, and in dozens of local media outlets in Spain.

-I am a Google certified photographer within the Google Street View Trusted program.
+I am a Google-certified photographer within the Google Street View Trusted program.

-I am also a professor of photography from Euroinnova International Business School, and I have the official title of Trainer of trainers issued by the Antonio de Nebrija University of Madrid.
+I am also a photography instructor at Euroinnova International Business School, and I hold the official “Trainer of Trainers” qualification issued by Antonio de Nebrija University in Madrid.
 I regularly teach photography courses.

 I am currently based somewhere in Asia.